yenyee912/Sistem-Robosot-Race/README.md

 IMPORTANT!!!
 If you are a begineer, please follow the following steps to save your debugging time.
 Preparation:

 1. Make sure that you have installed ROS Kinetic Kame before running this program on your Ubuntu 16.04 OS.
+Please go through some basic linux operation tutorial before.
+It may be very helpful.

 2. Kindly do your own mapping.
 In my case I am using gmapping. http://emanual.robotis.com/docs/en/platform/turtlebot3/slam/#run-slam-nodes